rowlandcoping/lost-king-part1/README.md

 - Extended Inventory: with drag and drop mechanics.
 Problematic on mobile.
 - Tutorial Hints: For first time players.
 Likely to be sarcastic.
 - Multiple Difficulty Levels: Affecting player/emnemy stats and success odds.
+- Different character classes: these would influence gameplay options and play-style creating more variety.
 - Reactive text: When you visit locations multiple times (whether on first or subsequent playthroughs) different text may be served.
 - Time-based interventions:  Providing the player feedback based on how long it is taking them to complete the game or a game section
 - Tool-tips:  Players will be able to mouse-over items/click on item menus to find out more information.
+- Storyline: An extended storyline with escalating difficulty and more varied choices with multiple end points (leading into the second part of the story, which would be beyond the scope of this project)

+## UX - Structure

+### Navigation

+This game will be built on a single page so there will be no traditional site navigation.
+However the user will still need to navigate between the game states:

+- quickstart / create character navigation
+- restart/reset game navigation (both on end game and throughout to eliminate need to use browser controls)
+- provide player input (ideally somewhere clearly visible, following any story text, near to the centre of the screen.)

+### Landing Page State

+The landing page should get across the look and feel of the site straight away.

+#### Essential elements:

+- imagery and theming consistent with the gaming experience
+- Immediate and obvious access to a start game trigger (including character name entry)

+#### Optional elements:

+- character creation feature
+- high scores/best times

+### Universal game page elements:

+Once the game has begun it will revert straight away to the exploration game state.
+The page will contain these common page elements throughout, which will be consistently sited:

+- character information (eg base stats, health points, modifiers)
+- Item information (consisting predominantly of a list of icons with a name and their effects)
+- Central game state dependent element (what is displayed in this area of the page will vary depending on game state.)

+### Exploration game state

+Once the game has begun it will revert straight away to the exploration game state, which will be clearly flagged to the user.
+The central element of the page will relay the following:

+- Story information:  A narrative of where their choices have taken them (or at the start, and introductory narrative)
+- Player options:  A list of options for actions the player can take (or a simple confirmation button if options are limited...)
+- background element: each location will have a different page background depending on where the player has wound up.
+- image element:  It's possible a player will be presented with other information (eg items, or potential foes) as they come across them, to help inform their decisions.

+### Combat game state

+Once a player enters combat with a hostile creature (or creatures) this will be clearly flagged to them.
+The central element of the page will then contain the following:

+- This will feature an image of the player's combat opponent plus their stats
+- the player will be presented with decisions they can take during combat, which will take place in rounds.
+- Once the combat is resolved the player will be shown the outcome.

+### End game state

+Once the game has ended - more than likely this will resemble the landing page, but with different key information:

+#### Essential elements:

+-  the player will be treated to a summary of what has just happened,
+-  the player will receive their score
+-  The player will be informed of the time they have spent in game.
+-  The player will be given the option to re-start (with their same base character) or reset with a new character.

+#### Optional elements:

+- High scores / hall of fame.
+- More in-depth stats and analysis of character play-style.
+- Options to share / receive game data via APIs

+## UX - Skeleton

+### Design Choices

+Because this application is a game, it needs to be designed around an intended medium so that it is fit for purpose.
+There are far too many examples of games built for console ending up on PC platforms and feeling lightweight (compare Phoenix Point to the original UFO: Enemy Unknown for example), Equally games built for PC can feel cumbersome and counter-intuitive on a console.
+Can you imagine playing Football Manager on a console?

+Likewise, mobile functionality is very different to desktop functionality; people interact with mobile differently and play different types of game on mobile.
+Even games like Minecraft which have notably bridged the gap have a completely different version with a different UI for mobile, which is far beyond the scope of this project.

+I have kept all this in mind when thinking about my design choices:

+- Whilst the game will configured to display responsively, it will be designed to display optimally on full size screens, between 1200px and 1980px wide, and played with a keyboard and mouse.
+- To enable instant user engagement and stickiness, there is intented to be zero learning curve to play (although there will be nuances to be found).
+- Although it is a dynamic site, key elements of the page will be sited consistently.
+- The dynamic content will display consistently and logically, and the locations where user input is required will not vary.